PixlOne/logiops/README.md

 # logiops

+#### This branch is experimental.
+If you are a normal user, please use the master branch

 This is an unofficial driver for Logitech mice and keyboard.

 This is currently only compatible with HID++ \>2.0 devices.